lbryio/lbry.com/content/faq/tipping.md

 LBRY allows you to tip and support your favorite creators.

-These credits are automatically stored as associated with the content owners' claim, which helps the claim perform better in search results, top, and [trending calculations](https://lbry.com/faq/trending).
-It also helps secure the winning [vanity name claims](/faq/naming).

-LBRY Desktop and lbry.tv also have a experimental setting for supporting claims without tipping (you keep the deposit).
-By default, creators will also see the Support button on their own content.
-When supporting other content, you help the publisher [boost their discoverability](https://lbry.com/faq/trending) and secure their [vanity claim names](/faq/naming), but you can redeem your deposit at anytime.
-[Learn more below](#supports)
+A _tip_ sends credits to a publisher permanently, while also boosting the trust and performance of the content.

+A _support_ boosts trust and performance, but _does not_ give anything to the publisher permanently.

+In both cases, the amount of credits is stored as associated with (staked against) either the piece of content or the publisher themselves.
+Either way, the amount staked:

+- Help content perform better in search results
+- Helps content appear higher in the list of top and [trending](https://lbry.com/faq/trending) publishes
+- Determines which content is shown at the [community-controlled name](/faq/naming)

 ## How do I send a tip?